ItzSakkarinTH/ItzSakkarinTH/README.md

-# Hi 👋, I'm ItzSakkarinTH!1
+# Hi 👋, I'm ItzSakkarinTH!
 I'm interested in Web and App Development!

 -------